HumbleTechtz/Xstro/README.md

-# `xstro`
+## `xstro`

-### Getting started
+> \[!IMPORTANT]
+> **Use at Your Own Risk**
+> WhatsApp’s [Terms of Service](https://www.whatsapp.com/legal/terms-of-service) explicitly **prohibit the use of unauthorized third-party automation tools or software** that interact with its platform.
+This includes bots, automation frameworks, and reverse-engineered clients.
+Violating these terms can result in your account being **permanently banned** or facing legal action.
+>
+> Additionally, always be vigilant against **scammers** and **social engineering attacks**.
+I will never ask for your WhatsApp session, QR code, token, or any sensitive credential—**you are fully responsible** for your data and actions while using this software.
+>
+> By choosing to use this project, you acknowledge and accept all associated risks and liabilities.
+>

-Xstro is a simple, open-source, fast, and reliable WhatsApp automation system that operates via the Baileys Web API to send, receive, manage, and process various WhatsApp-related events.
+> It is a simple, open-source, fast, and reliable WhatsApp automation system that operates via the Baileys Web API to send, receive, manage, and process various WhatsApp-related events.

-> ⚠️ **Important**: WhatsApp's Terms of Service prohibit the use of third-party automation tools.
-Use this project at your own risk.
-> Keep yourself away from stupid scammers, and social enginners, I will not ask you for your session of any kind, the moment you chose to use this software you have chosen to manage everything you do with it.

 For more information about Baileys, see:
 [https://github.com/WhiskeySockets/Baileys](https://github.com/WhiskeySockets/Baileys)